rnd195/marp-community-themes/template/submission_template.md

 ---
 # This is the front-matter.
 The framework used for building the website uses these parameters to generate the pages.
+Feel free to delete all the comments.

 # Name of the theme
 title: MyTheme